eyalev/timee/README.rst

 Overview
 --------

-A library that should make dealing with datetimes and timezone more easy.
+A library that should make dealing with datetimes and timezones more easy.

 Examples